 Reputation is the lifeblood of any business.
-Every business, if it aspires to be great, aspires to be seen as a thought leader in the industry; as an experienced company capable of handling any problem thrown its way; and as a business whose excellence is unrivalled.
+Every business, if it aspires to be great, aspires to be seen as a thought leader in the industry; as an experience company capable of handling any problem thrown its way; and as a business whose excellence is unrivalled.
 That kind of reputation wins influence, customers and profits.
 Reputation is the natural consequence of time spent in an industry.
 After years or decades in an industry, people form conclusions about a business and its leaders.
 However, a business cannot wait decades for people to form good opinions about it.
 For new businesses, the need for a good reputation is vital.
 Yet, having a reputation as a new business is very hard to do.
 So let’s discuss how you can build your business reputation from scratch.

 Where Does Business Reputation Come From?